jukes-towers-of-hell/kit/docs/clientobjects/Buttons.md

 ### ![](../../static/rbx_vanilla_icons/BoolValue.png) IgnoreTransparency

-Prevents the instance's Transparency property from being changed by buttons.
+This configuration makes a button platform's Transparency property not affected by its state.
+This does not apply to the platform's descendants.

 Types: